leppekja/GRP-Site/_posts/2018-4-21-On Meaningfulness.md

 ---
 layout: post
-title: On Meaningfulness: A Recap
+title: On Meaningfulness; A Recap
 ---

 Thursday, 4/20/2018.
 On Meaningfulness <!--excerpt-->

 We spoke, last night, on meaningfulness.
 The following is a brief recapitulation of what we discussed.
 Hopefully I've accurately restated various arguments and provided them with their best justifications; if not, feel free to reach out at grplansing@gmail.com to request an adjustment.
 Interjections of comments are marked within em dashes.